“Why use a continuous integration server?”

 Of course, while the build is running in the second directory, we can keep on working on the code.
 No need to wait.

 The ultimate private build?

-We now have a private build with no maintenance, no additional installation, not dependant on the IDE, ran with a single command line.
+We now have a private build with no maintenance, no additional installation, not dependent on the IDE, ran with a single command line.
 No more broken build in the shared repository.
 We can recycle our CI server.

 Yes.
 You’ve heard well.
 We’ve just built a serverless CI.
 Every additional feature of a real CI server is noise to me.

 For the more curious of you, here is the script: